– If I send you pictures of my science project, can you publish it on your blog?

 Legal disclaimer for ScienceEnvy.com:

-Every form of racing is dangerous.
+Every form of racing is dangerous, so is general workshop work.
 This website reflects opinions of the author(s) based upon engineering principles.
 Hopefully these opinions could lead to a lower probability of an accident, or, a lower severity of an accident.
 However, racing is inherently dangerous and no responsibility can be taken by the authors for injury or death sustained as a result of, or in spite of, following the ideas presented in this document.
 The author(s) make no warranties, express or implied, that the information is free of errors.

 DIY (Do It Yourself):